Geographic Information System Specialist

 - Perform analysis and calculate necessary attributes such as fire acres, point lat/long, ownership acres, line length, and percent containment.

-- Use ArcGIS Pro and ArcMap tools and templates to create incident maps using the Master Incident GDB.
+- Use ArcGIS Pro to create incident maps using the Master Incident GDB.

 - Ensure that all essential cartographic map elements are present and correct per PMS 936.